League of Ireland 2019: Club-by-club guide to the season

 Having reaped the benefits last season of having kept roughly the same group of players together for a few years, Collie O’Neill now takes the bulk of that same side into the Premier League where UCD will have little option but to try to stay clear of trouble by winning games with a bit of style.

-Daire O’Connor and Greg Sloggett have gone from last year’s title winning side but Gary O’Neill and Liam Scales are amongst the experienced players to stick around.
-It will be interesting to whether Neil Farrugia can light up games at this level with his play out on the left wing or Conor Davis can, after a great tail-end to last season, deliver up front.
-Richie O’Farrell, who joins the group from St Patrick’s Athletic, is perhaps the most notable addition but the loss of Evan Osam to injury this week will be a blow.
+Daire O’Connor and Greg Sloggett have gone from last year’s title-winning side but Gary O’Neill and Liam Scales are among the experienced players to stick around.
+It will be interesting to see whether Neil Farrugia can light up games at this level with his play out on the left wing, or if Conor Davis can, after a great tail-end to last season, deliver up front.
+Richie O’Farrell, who joins the group from St Patrick’s Athletic, is perhaps the most notable addition, but the loss of Evan Osam to injury this week will be a blow.

 Waterford

-Bastian Hery will again be driving things from central midfield while Damien Delaney arrives with the hope of making a mark in what will be his last season but the side’s season may hinge on how well the likes of JJ Lunney and Zack Elbouzedi shoulder the responsibility of being important players in a team pushing for Europe again.
+Bastian Hery will again be driving things from central midfield while Damien Delaney arrives with the hope of making a mark in what will be his last season.
+Their season may hinge on how well the likes of JJ Lunney and Zack Elbouzedi shoulder the responsibility of being important players in a team pushing for Europe again.

 1. Dundalk